dell/lctool/README-sample-usage.txt

-Here is a doc with some sample usage of lcctool to get you started.
+Here is a doc with some sample usage of lctool to get you started.